State-of-War-PostBar/Blue-Alert/README.md

 ## License & Copyright, those kind of boring stuff

 State of War: Remastered is published under the _Just Don't Bother Me Public License_ by [mhtvsSFrpHdE](https://github.com/mhtvsSFrpHdE).
 See [LICENSE](LICENSE) for details.
-However, community-created plugins and maps are allowed to be close-sourced.
-To see how this works, you may reference to [GNU LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html) and see how it's different to the [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ---